tteeoo/rco/README.md

 - Wether or not files are list in alternating colors

-- The shell your editor is opened with; This will not need to be changed unless you do not have `sh` at `/bin/sh` for some reason
+- The shell your editor is opened with; this will not need to be changed unless you do not have `sh` at `/bin/sh` for some reason

 # License